state anniversary license plate

 Introduction

-This is my modest collection of license plates commemorating various anniversaries of U.S. states.
+This is my collection of license plates commemorating various anniversaries of U.S. states.
 Each of these plates celebrates the anniversary that the state was first colonized, became part of the U.S., was established as an organized territory, achieved statehood, or some similar event.
-I began collecting these when I realized that I already had two examples that had come off of my own cars.
+I began collecting these shortly after I began actively collecting license plates in 2003, after I realized that I already had two examples (Maryland 350th Anniversary and California Sesquecentennial) that had come off of my own cars.
 This display is arranged chronologically based on the anniversary date.

 My U.S. state anniversary passenger car plate set